StaticJsCMS/static-cms/website/content/docs/add-to-your-site.md

 If you left your site registration open, or for return visits after confirming an email invitation, access your site's CMS at `yoursite.com/admin/`.

-**Note:** No matter where you access Simple CMS — whether running locally, in a staging environment, or in your published site — it always fetches and commits files in your hosted repository (for example, on GitHub), on the branch you configured in your Simple CMS config.yml file.
+**Note:** No matter where you access Static CMS — whether running locally, in a staging environment, or in your published site — it always fetches and commits files in your hosted repository (for example, on GitHub), on the branch you configured in your Static CMS config.yml file.
 This means that content fetched in the admin UI matches the content in the repository, which may be different from your locally running site.
 It also means that content saved using the admin UI saves directly to the hosted repository, even if you're running the UI locally or in staging.

 Happy posting!